 What is your Home Equity Line of Credit Rate Lock Policy?

-- If you select a Variable Rate HELOC product, which is based on an index equal to Prime Rate, the interest rate will change anytime the value of the index changes – whether your loan has closed or not.
+- This Variable Rate HELOC product is based on an index equal to Prime Rate, therefore the interest rate will change anytime the value of the index changes – whether your loan has closed or not.

 How can a HELOC be used?

 You can use a home equity line of credit for almost anything.
 Common uses include debt consolidation, home improvements, purchasing or refinancing a home, paying for educational expenses, and buying luxury items.